 At least forty-five (45) of the credits required for the degree must be earned at Central Washington University in courses taken on the A-F graded basis.

-Credits earned by course challenge, CLEP® and other national examinations, military experiences or courses, prior learning assessments, non-college courses and industrial experience will not be allowed toward the 45 credits required for eligibility.
+Credits earned through prior learning assessments will not be allowed toward the 45 credits required for eligibility.

 Honors shall be based on the GPA of all A-F graded college-level credits earned at Central.